 Glenn has been licensed to practice law in Texas since 1972.
 He is also licensed to appear before the United States District Courts for the Northern and Western Districts of Texas, the United States Court of Federal Claims, and the United States Tax Court.
 He has served as a member of the Corsicana Independent School District Board of Trustees, as president of the Corsicana Industrial Foundation, as president of the Corsicana Chamber of Commerce, and on numerous other community boards.
 Early in his law career he was president of the Navarro County Bar Association.
 He has taught a Sunday morning Bible class in Corsicana for decades.

-Among his numerous awards, Glenn has been named a Super Lawyer in Texas eminent domain law by the Thomson Reuters service for thirteen consecutive years.
+Among his numerous awards, Glenn has been named a Super Lawyer in Texas eminent domain law by the Thomson Reuters service for fifteen consecutive years.
 In addition, he was named one of the 100 Best Trial Lawyers in America (one of only three from Texas) by Town & Country magazine in 1985.

 - Representative Matters